Full-time Staff, Co-Founder

 Executive Director - The Learning Instinct, Inc.

-With 15 years of experience as an educator, Christen has taught in traditional high schools and at St. Louis University.
-She also has experience with a variety of educational models at the Elementary level, including Montessori and Reggio Emilia approaches.
+With 15 years of experience as an educator, Christen has dedicated her personal and professional life to education and child development.
+She has taught in traditional high schools in Missouri and California as well as college courses at St. Louis University.
+She has experience with a variety of educational models, including Montessori and Reggio Emilia approaches.
 She earned her BA in English from The University of Florida and holds a Masters degree in Spanish with concentration in linguistics and language learning from St. Louis University.
 In addition to her experience in the classroom, her masters-level work in Secondary Education introduced her to progressive, research-based approaches to teaching and learning.

 As a professional educator, she was captivated by the Sudbury model, first reading about it in the book Free to Learn by Dr. Peter Gray.
 Christen directs the nonprofit MPM Haiti that has supported education and empowerment in Haiti since 2005.
-She is fluent in Spanish and Haitian Creole (and does her best in French).
+She is fluent in Spanish and Haitian Creole and conversational in French.
 A Miami native, she and her husband returned to Miami in 2014 with their three energetic children.
 Christen has an incredibly large and dynamic family who has supported her efforts to bring Sudbury education to Miami.

-At school, Christen's major jobs during the day include Admissions Chair, Law Clerk, School Meeting Secretary, JC Secretary, Staff and Volunteer Coordinator, and adult support and mentor.
-She very much enjoys no longer assigning homework or making and grading tests.
+At The Miami Sudbury School, Christen, like all Staff, serves as a mentor and guide for the deep structure of the Sudbury model of student empowerment.
+She is the elected Admissions Chair, Law Clerk, School Meeting Secretary, JC Secretary, and Staff and Volunteer Coordinator.
+She enjoys connecting with students without the pressures of homework, grading, and tests.
 She delights in participating in a system where students take full ownership of their learning and time and loves being part of the incredible growth of young people at The Miami Sudbury School.
-Visit our Blog for more from Christen.
+Visit our Blog for more reflections and insights from Christen.

 Her six years experience as a media specialist in the District of Columbia Public School System drove her belief that all children should have more agency over their educational choices and futures.
 Erika is an advocate for social justice and believes the promotion of self-directed learning is the key to ensuring an enlightened future for all.
 She is thrilled and honored to be a part of Miami’s first Sudbury School and looks forward to sharing this important work with the larger community.

-Erika is the school Registrar, takes care of tedious and essential back office work, is on the Board of Directors for The Learning Instinct, and, naturally, is an MVP member of the Library Committee at school.
+In addition to being a mentor and model for students, Erika is the school Registrar, is on the Board of Directors for The Learning Instinct, and, naturally, is an MVP member of the Library Committee at school.

-Holding Masters Degrees in both Philosophy and Education, Antonio has taught Language, Literature, Philosophy, Ethics, and Education for Citizenship and Human Rights at private schools in Madrid, Spain.
+A professional educator, Antonio holds Masters Degrees in both Philosophy and Education from Spain.
+He taught Language, Literature, Philosophy, Ethics, and Education for Citizenship and Human Rights at private schools in Madrid.
+Antonio sought out The Miami Sudbury School because of his interest in the philosophy and innovative approach to education.

-Coming from Spain, Antonio joined us this year.
-With his infinite patience, insightful observations, genuine curiosity, and philosophical approach issues and debates, he instantly became an invaluable asset to the Miami Sudbury School Community.
+Arriving this year from Spain, Antonio is a mentor and role model, supporting students and the Sudbury model as a Staff Member.
+With his infinite patience, insightful observations, genuine curiosity, and philosophical approach to issues and debates, he has become an invaluable asset to the Miami Sudbury School Community.

 "I think that educators should broaden the minds of students, enrich their worldview by pointing out the marvelous complexity of reality, challenge them to ask themselves questions, give them tools for a better self-understanding and share with them a wide and profound passion for life.
 This is my personal and pedagogical philosophy."